grin-compiler/grin/AbstractInterpretation.md

 ## Notes
   - HPT is liberal as much as possible; allow variadic case type (i.e. ANY -> ANY)

 HPT is a program that fills a table.
-It calcualtes value sets for registers and heap locations.
+It calculates value sets for registers and heap locations.
 The possible tags, simple types and heap locations are statically known for the input program.

 HPT is a data flow analysis that can be implemented as an abstract machine.